lneuendorf/cfb-win-probability/README.md

 #TODO
 1. Create tests for each model that simulate based on game state and inspect the output distribution, confirming that it aligns with expectation.

-#todo: add timeout decision models to simulator
-#todo: if offense or defenseive timeouts are 0, then skip the timeout model
-#todo: if next play is kickoff or try attempt, then set yards to goal, distance down to none types so they are treated as such in the timeout model